 The Memphis Route

-Continuing on the I-55 north, you hit Jackson where you can decide if you wish to stop over.
-Otherwise carrying on the I-55, you can take a short detour to the beautiful Grenada Lake.
+Continuing on I-55 north, you hit Jackson where you can decide if you wish to stop over.
+Otherwise carrying on the interstate, you can take a short detour to the beautiful Grenada Lake.

-The route then continues again on the I-55 to the iconic city of Memphis.
-From here take the Interstate 40 (I-40) West to connect you back onto the I-55 which takes you all the way to St. Louis and on to Chicago.
+The route then continues again on the interstate to the iconic city of Memphis.
+From here, you will drive all the way north to St Louis and on to Chicago.

 Best places to stop between New Orleans and Chicago